pizzimathy/python-manual/manual.md

 `$ which ruby`

-which should return `/usr/bin/ruby/`.
+which should return `/usr/bin/ruby`.
 Next, we're going to check that you have git installed.

 Git is a version control system, which is basically a tiny internal database that tracks all the changes made to a file (or set of files, or directory).
 Nearly every single minor or major collection of programs uses git to track changes and manage different versions of files (even Homebrew uses git to track itself). macOS comes with a pre-installed version of git, but it's old(er) and isn't as useful as newer versions.
 To check that git is installed, run

 `$ which git`,

-which should return `/usr/bin/git/`.
+which should return `/usr/bin/git`.
 Running

 `$ git --version`

 should return `git version 2.11.0 (Apple Git-81)`.
 Since we have those, we can now move on to installing Homebrew.

 ## <a name="2">Homebrew</a>
-Homebrew is the a package manager that should be in every developer's toolbox.
+Homebrew is the package manager that should be in every developer's toolbox.
 From here you can effectively manage hundreds of packages, each of which is useful for development.
 Many major languages and runtimes have their packages registered with Homebrew (think Python, Node.js, etc.) as well as countless other useful programs.

 ### <a name="2.1">Installation</a>
 To install Homebrew, copy this command and paste it into Terminal.